 The project can determine the source control status of each file.
 You can display this information in the dependency graph by changing the file highlighting.

-You can use the Impact Analysis tool in the bottom left of the dependency graph to analyze the graph to find impacted and required files.
-You choose the files to analyze, and the files to find, using the drop-down lists.
+You can use the Impact Analysis tools on the Dependency Analysis tab to analyze the graph to find impacted and required files.
+You choose the files to analyze, and the files to find.
 The tool filters the graph to show only the files found in the analysis.
-You can clear the filter using the Clear button.
+You can clear the filter using the X button on the filter bar.

 The files displayed in the graph are filtered to show only those impacted by the modifications that you have made to the project.